samc18/learning-journal/README.md

 ## Project walkthrough

 There are 2 main pages that can be navigated to, Home and About me.
-Additionally, blog post number 1 has a page that can open.
+Additionally, blog post number 1 has a page that can be open.